India a critical partner, says Pentagon; Quad foreign ministers to meet virtually on Thursday | Law-Order

 Quad ministerial is an informal grouping of four countries, namely, Australia, India, Japan and the United States.

-State Department Spokesperson, Ned Price, told reporters at his daily news conference, “I am pleased to announce that tomorrow (Thursday) morning, Secretary Blinken and his counterparts from Japan, Australia and India will speak together.
+State Department Spokesperson Ned Price at his daily news conference announced that on Thursday morning, Secretary Blinken and his counterparts from Japan, Australia, and India will speak together.

 Recent media reports in Japan have stated that a Quad leadership summit was in the works.
 So far, there has been no confirmation from the Biden administration.